giornetta/travellerbot/docs/Character Creation Process.md

     - If you reached Rank 6, you get three extra rolls.
 11. **Next Career**
     - If you're leaving your career and you served less than 7 terms in total, you may *(GO TO 3)*.
-    - Otherwise *(GO TO 13)*
+    - Otherwise *(GO TO 12)*
 12. **Pay for debts**
     - If you were injured during a career that allows this, roll `2D6 + Rank` to determine if a Patron will pay for your Medical Care.
     - If you suffered for an Injury Crisis, you must pay 1D6x10000Cr in Medical Care.
-    - You can choose to restore any lost characteristic for 5000Cr a point.
     - If you used Anagathic Drugs, you have to pay 1D6x2500Cr for each term you used them.
 If you can't pay, you go into debt.
+    - You can choose to restore any lost characteristic for 5000Cr a point (this can be partially or totally paid by a Patron).
+    - You must pay for Legal battles.
+If you can't, you go into debt.
+    - If the character is into debt, *(END)*, otherwise *(GO TO 13)*
 13. **Buy starting equipment**
     - Purchase your starting equipment, and possibly a Starship.